 The Employer recognizes the Union as the exclusive bargaining agent for all Employees covered by this Agreement.
 The Employer shall not recognize any Employee or group of Employees as representing the Union, nor shall the Employer enter into any separate Agreement(s) with an Employee, a group of Employees or a Union Steward which compromises the terms or conditions of employment contained in this Agreement without the prior written approval of the President of the Union.

 The parties agree that there shall be no discrimination, interference, restriction, coercion, or harassment exercised or practiced with respect to any Employee by reason of membership or legitimate activity in the Union.

-The Employer will provide full access to electronic mail for use of the Union.
-The text of such information shall be submitted to Employee Services for approval prior to posting and a decision shall be provided within twenty-four (24) hours.
+The Employer will provide full access to electronic mail for the use of the Union.
+The text of such information shall be submitted to Employee Services for approval prior to posting, and a decision shall be provided within twenty-four (24) hours.

 - An Employee’s "seniority date" shall be the date on which a Permanent, Sessional or Temporary Employee's continuous service commenced with the bargaining unit, including all periods of continuous service as a Casual, Sessional or Regular Employee.